Roselyn House School

 How will filtering be managed?

-· Blocking strategies prevent access to a list of unsuitable sites or newsgroups.
+- Blocking strategies prevent access to a list of unsuitable sites or newsgroups.
 Maintenance of the blocking list is a

 - A walled-garden or allow list provides access only to a list of approved sites.
 An allow list will inevitably restrict

-· Dynamic filtering examines the content of Web pages or e-mail for unsuitable words.
+- Dynamic filtering examines the content of Web pages or e-mail for unsuitable words.
 Filtering of outgoing

-· Rating systems give each Web page a rating for sexual, profane, violent or other unacceptable content.
+- Rating systems give each Web page a rating for sexual, profane, violent or other unacceptable content.
 Web browsers can

 result in a report.
 It is also possible to remove access automatically after a set number of policy violations.

 - The school will work in partnership with parents/ carers, the LEA, DFE and the Internet Service Provider to ensure

-· If staff or students discover unsuitable sites, the URL (address) and content must be reported to the Internet Service
+- If staff or students discover unsuitable sites, the URL (address) and content must be reported to the Internet Service

 - Senior staff and the ICT Co-ordinator will ensure that regular checks are made to ensure that the filtering methods

-· Filtering strategies will be selected by the school, in discussion with the filtering provider.
+- Filtering strategies will be selected by the school, in discussion with the filtering provider.
 The filtering strategy

 How will the policy be introduced to students?

-· Students will be informed during induction and reminded regularly that Internet use will be monitored.
+- Students will be informed during induction and reminded regularly that Internet use will be monitored.

 - Instruction in responsible and safe use should precede Internet access.

-· Roselyn House School will have open discussion with students about online safety so that “students learn to set personal
+- Roselyn House School will have open discussion with students about online safety so that “students learn to set personal

 permanent records of all the information they collect.
 Even Snapchat, beloved for its disappearing messages, keeps unread messages on a server for 30 days.
 And some programs that open Snapchat

 How will staff be consulted?

 All staff must accept the terms of the ‘Responsible Internet Use’ statement before using any Internet resource in

 All staff including teachers, supply staff, learning support assistants and auxiliary staff, will be provided with the

 Staff should be aware that Internet traffic can be monitored and traced to the individual user.
 Discretion and

 The monitoring of Internet use is a sensitive matter.
 Staff who operate monitoring procedures should be supervised by

 Staff development in safe and responsible Internet use and on the school e-safety policy will be provided as

 How will ICT system security be maintained?

-· Local Area Network security issues include:
+- Local Area Network security issues include:

-· The user must act reasonably.
+- The user must act reasonably.
 Loading non-approved software could cause major problems.
 Good password practice is

 - The workstation should be secure from casual mistakes by the user.

-· Cabling should be secure and wireless LANs safe from interception.
+- Cabling should be secure and wireless LANs safe from interception.

 - Servers must be located securely and physical access restricted.

 - The server operating system must be secured to a high level.

-· Virus protection for the whole network must be installed and current.
+- Virus protection for the whole network must be installed and current.

 Wide Area Network (WAN) security issues

 - The school ICT systems will be reviewed regularly with regard to security.

-· Virus protection will be installed and updated regularly.
+- Virus protection will be installed and updated regularly.

 - Personal data sent over the Internet will be encrypted or otherwise secured.

 - Use of portable media such as memory sticks and CD-ROMs will be reviewed.
 Portable media may not be brought into

 - Files held on the school’s network will be regularly checked.

 - All USB flash drives must be encrypted if they contain any confidential school content.

 How will complaints regarding Internet use be handled?

 - Responsibility for handling incidents will be delegated to senior members of staff.

-· Any complaint about staff misuse must be referred to the Headteacher or Deputy Headteacher
+- Any complaint about staff misuse must be referred to the Headteacher or Deputy Headteacher

-· Students and parents/ carers will be informed of the complaints procedure.
+- Students and parents/ carers will be informed of the complaints procedure.

 - Parents/ carers and students will need to work in partnership with staff to resolve issues.

-· As with drugs issues, there may be occasions when the police must be contacted.
+- As with drugs issues, there may be occasions when the police must be contacted.
 Early contact could be made to establish

 informing parents/ carers, removal of Internet or computer access for a period, which could ultimately prevent access to files held on the system, including examination coursework.

 How will parents’/ carers’ support be enlisted?

-· Parents’/ Carers’ attention will be drawn to the School e-safety Policy in letters/ newsletters, the school prospectus
+- Parents’/ Carers’ attention will be drawn to the School e-safety Policy in letters/ newsletters, the school prospectus

 - Internet issues will be handled sensitively to inform parents/ carers without undue alarm.

-· A partnership approach with parents/ carers will be encouraged.
+- A partnership approach with parents/ carers will be encouraged.
 This could include demonstrations, practical sessions and

-· Interested parents/ carers will be referred to organisations such as PIN, Parents Online and NCH Action for Children
+- Interested parents/ carers will be referred to organisations such as PIN, Parents Online and NCH Action for Children

 - The following link is on the school website for all parents/ carers to register for e-safety support.

 Internet Across the Community

 required to sign an acceptable use policy on behalf of the child.

-· In libraries, generally children under 8 years of age must be accompanied
+- In libraries, generally children under 8 years of age must be accompanied

 This policy should be read in conjunction with the Safeguarding Policy, Social Media Policy,

 Particularly for Parents/ Carers and